cadia-lvl/samromur-asr/setup_kaldi.md

 ```
 ## Verify that build was successful

-Look at the output and verify that the build was successful
+The build process can take some time.
+Look at the output when it's done and verify that the build was successful.

 ## Test Example Project